 Particles of Faith: How Chemistry Led Me to Christ

-Stacy Trasancos, author of Particles of Faith: A Catholic Guide to Navigating Science, was a chemist and atheist before she was Catholic.
-She tells the story of how her love for science was actually a search for truth all along, from childhood awe and wonder to research in a state-of-the-art laboratory trying to simulate photosynthesis on nanocomposite designs.
-Through her narrative, she explains how materialistic thinking has pervaded our science-obsessed culture and offers solutions to turn the tables and lead others to Christ through science.
+Stacy Trasancos, author of Particles of Faith: A Catholic Guide to Navigating Science, was a chemist before she was Catholic.
+She tells the story of how her love for science was a search for truth, from childhood awe and wonder to research in a state-of-the-art laboratory trying to simulate photosynthesis on nanocomposite designs.
+Through her narrative, she explains how materialistic thinking pervades our science-obsessed culture and offers solutions to lead others to Christ through science.

-The public narrative is that faith and science contradict, but history tells a different story.
-The birth of modern science can be traced all the way back to Genesis 1:1.
-The Christian worldview is, and always has been, radically different than that of any other religion or culture.
+The public narrative is that faith and science contradict, but the birth of modern science can be traced all the way back to Genesis 1:1.
+The Christian worldview is, and always has been, radically different from any other religion.
 This fact-filled talk from Science Was Born of Christianity: The Teaching of Fr.
-Stanley L. Jaki equips Catholics to engage the secular world in confidence and defend the truth of Jesus Christ in a technological age.
+Stanley L. Jaki equips Catholics to engage the world in confidence and defend the truth of Jesus Christ in a technological age.
 Science, as mature and independent as it has grown, needs its Mother.

 Eucharistic Miracles and the Data